Taking your files paperless can be a time-intensive process. Utilizing barcode cover sheets can help automate the process.

 So how does software recognize these cover sheets and know where to sort them?
 The answer is simple, but powerful.
 Barcodes placed on each cover sheet make it easy for the scanner to read and sort.
 In addition, bar codes are resilient against the variety of printing problems.
 If artifacts (little “printer hiccups” such as dots) get printed, the bar code is long enough to avoid problems.
 The same is not true of QR codes, where one tiny misprint can ruin the entire QR code.
 This is also an advantage over OCR or “text recognition” methods that have a hard time reading hand-written text and dealing with paper shifts that commonly occur during scanning.
 Also, bar codes do not need any special, unique printer or scanner.
 Every printer on the market has no trouble printing out a bar code and your document management system has the tools to read the barcodes.

 Not all systems need to incorporate barcode scanners into their workflows, but this is a very powerful tool for making the switch to a paperless filing system.
 Many companies use barcode recognition methods to convert their existing paper files to electronic format.
 It cuts out a great many steps and saves staff a ton of time over traditional “scan, name, save” methods.

 If you would like to learn more about using barcode recognition, contact us today.
 DynaFile is a scan-to-cloud filing system that allows for the use of barcode cover sheets.
-Just one of DynaFile's scanning automation methods, barcode recognition can be used to take an entire department paperless quickly and easily.
+Just one of DynaFile’s scanning automation methods, barcode recognition can be used to take an entire department paperless quickly and easily.
 From there, DynaFile lets you take all of your pen-and-paper workflows online so you can stay paperless going forward.
-Give us a call for a free demo!
+Contact us for a free demo!